Posts

 • CPI < 1: Implies that the project is over budget, indicating potential cost overruns.

-• SPI > 1: Shows that the project is ahead of schedule, which is favorable.
+• SPI > 1: Shows that the project is ahead of schedule, which is favourable.

 • SPI = 1: Indicates that the project is progressing as per the planned schedule.